qmlbook/qt6book/docs/ch06-controls/image-viewer.md

 }
 ```

-The next change is the `header` in the `ApplicationWindow`.
-Instead of a desktop style toolbar, we add a button to open the drawer and the title of our application.
+The next change is in the `header` of the `ApplicationWindow`.
+Instead of a desktop style toolbar, we add a button to open the drawer and a label for the title of our application.

 ![](./assets/viewer-mobile.png)

-The `ToolBar` contains a two child child elements: a `ToolButton` and a `Label`.
+The `ToolBar` contains two child elements: a `ToolButton` and a `Label`.

 The `ToolButton` control opens the drawer.
-The corresponding close call can be found in the `ListView` delegate.
-When an item has been selected the drawer is closed.
+The corresponding `close` call can be found in the `ListView` delegate.
+When an item has been selected, the drawer is closed.
 The icon used for the `ToolButton` comes from the [Material Design Icons page](https://material.io/tools/icons/?style=baseline).

 ```qml
 ApplicationWindow {